 What is Cambridge Medical School Like?
 A Review

-As you would expect, the teaching standard at Cambridge medical school is very high.
-The medicine course focuses on the academic rigour of the Science.
+As you would expect, the teaching standard at Cambridge Medical School is very high.
+The medicine course focuses on the academic rigour of Science.
 It is challenging both in terms of the content of the course and the volume expected of undergraduates.

 The one major difference between Oxbridge medicine and other institutions is the tendency for there to be less emphasis on the ethical side of the course.
 Students on this course will have a relatively high proportion of contact time – one to one and group-based research, as well as lectures – compared with other courses.